Parkhill Announces Key Addition of José de la Cruz as Technology Practice Leader

 What about Parkhill piqued your interest?

-It was the character and personality of the people I talked to.
-I found them to be much more personable and found that Parkhill really focuses on people.
-I just felt that that would be a more receptive environment for me to pass on my knowledge if there was genuine interest from younger architects to work in the tech space.
-And when we bring others - with even more knowledge - I think that's going to be a recipe for success in a big way.
+It was the character and personality of the people.
+I find them to be much more personable, and Parkhill really focuses on people.
+I feel like this would be a more receptive environment for me to pass on my knowledge if there was genuine interest from younger architects to work in the tech space.
+And when we bring others — with even more knowledge — I think that's going to be a recipe for success in a big way.

 Why is it important for Parkhill to expand into the technology sector?